-When you are confirmed, the bishop will say, "(your name), be sealed with the Gift of the Holy Spirit (The Order of Confirmation, 27)."
+When you are confirmed, the bishop will say, "(your name), be sealed with the Gift of the Holy Spirit (Rite of Confirmation, number 27)."
 There are two main practices regarding the name the bishop will say.
 The first is to use your baptismal name.
 The second is to select a new name.
 Your catechist or program leader will give you guidance about your options.